 VEC categorizes events into four Emergency Planning Levels (EPL): Green (No Concerns), Yellow (Medium Concern), Orange (Probable), and Red (Imminent).
 An Orange or Red EPL level initiates the ICS, lower level EPL levels are handled by an event manager.
 Once a VEC publishes the status on its intranet, it communicates changes in status to VEC employees via a variety of communication methods (e.g., email, text, pager, etc.).
 As new weather forecasts or other threats develop that change the EPL, VEC updates it accordingly.
-EPL levels are described further in Appendix-C of this document.
 Establishing and adjusting the EPL Levels, and the corresponding response from planning (Green/Yellow) to response (Orange/Red), is at the discretion of the Event Manager/Incident Commander with reference to the EPL Criteria and in consultation with Operation and Planning Section Chiefs.
 At least for the General and Command staff, there is at least one primary and one backup individual well trained to handle the requirements of those positions.
 In other areas, a backup may not yet be available.
 VEC continuously looks for improvements of the system and enhance personnel training.